nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

 #### INTRO.
 TO RAKE AND YAKE
 Keyphrase extraction is not an easy task for a computer; it’s not even easy for humans!
 Take this sentence for example (taken from the [Harry Potter Wikipedia page](https://en.wikipedia.org/wiki/Harry_Potter)):

-“The central character in the series is Harry Potter, a boy who lives in the fictional town of Little Whinging, Surrey with his aunt, uncle, and cousin.”
+<div align="center">“The central character in the series is Harry Potter, a boy who lives in the fictional town of Little Whinging, Surrey with his aunt, uncle, and cousin.”</div>

 What are the important keyphrases here?
 Are they the proper nouns—“Harry Potter” and “Little Whinging, Surrey”?
 Or are they people—“boy,” “aunt,” “uncle,” and “cousin”?
 Or are the book-related terms most important—”central character”, “series”, “fictional”?
 As you can see, there are many different interpretations of what makes a keyphrase “meaningful,” even to human judgement.
 This makes keyphrase extraction a very interesting area of NLP research.
 [This paper](https://arxiv.org/pdf/1905.05044.pdf), published in July 2019, provides a very thorough overview of the unsupervised and supervised methods currently in the field.
 Additionally, [this paper](https://www.aclweb.org/anthology/P14-1119.pdf) from 2014 is also a very prominent literature review, if a bit outdated.